Alasdair Crotach MacLeod: Chief of the clan

 MacLeod tradition preserved within the 19th century Bannatyne manuscript written by Bannatyne William MacLeod 10th of Glendale (1790-1856) states that Alasdair Crotach succeeded to the chiefship following his father's death at the Battle of Bloody Bay in 1480.
 Angus later followed up on this victory and had a force invade the MacLeod lands of Trotternish.
 In consequence, Duntulm Castle was taken from the MacLeods by surprise and the clan never repossessed the fortress.
 According to the Bannatyne manuscript, in about the year 1490, the MacDonalds attacked the MacLeods again—in what is known as the Battle of Glendale.
 However, the historian J. L. Roberts considered it likely that several battles were confused in MacLeod tradition; and that the battle fought at Glendale was fought at a much later date than which MacLeod tradition records.
 Roberts proposed that the MacDonalds could have landed on the north-west coast of Skye, following Alasdair's seizure of Dunscaith Castle after the year 1513; and that the opposing forces could have met and done battle at Glendale.
 Roberts noted that Alasdair later received a lease to the lands of Trotternish, from the Crown.
 These lands had been held at various times by Torquil MacLeod of Lewis and Ranald Ban MacDonald of Clanranald.
 For example, A. and A. Macdonald stated that in June 1498, the king granted Alasdair many lands on Skye, among them were two unciates of the barony of Trotternish along with the office of bailiary for these lands.
 In October of the same year, the king then granted the same office of bailiary of Trotternish, to Torquil MacLeod of Lewis.
 Roberts stated that in 1528, Donald Gruamach joined forces with his half-brother, John MacLeod, eldest son of Torquil MacLeod of Lewis; together the half-brothers drove Alasdair out of Trotternish.

-According to R. C. MacLeod, Alasdair was recorded as a tenant of the Crown in Troternish; and in 1542, received a Crown charter of Trotternish, Sleat, and North Uist.
-MacLeod, however, stated that he did not believe that Alasdair ever really possessed these lands (except the two unce-lands of Trotternish, which his grandson exchanged for Waternish in 1610).
+Alasdair was recorded as a tenant of the Crown in Trotternish.
+In 1542 he received a Crown charter of Trotternish, Sleat, and North Uist.
+However, R. C. MacLeod stated that he did not believe that Alasdair ever really possessed these lands (except the two unce-lands of Trotternish, which his grandson exchanged for Waternish in 1610).
 MacLeod noted that during the 15th century, the MacLeods lost about half of their ancient lands: the part of North Uist was ceded by chief Iain Borb in 1406; Sleat was lost in about 1435; and as noted above, during the tenure of Alasdair, Trotternish was lost in about 1482.